MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 1. Enter the value of this attribute that you want to filter by.
 The value can be one of the following:

-  - Exact term to match (eg. `user@contoso.com`)
+    - **Exact term to match** - Enter the exact term or value.
+For example, "user@contoso.com".

-  - Prefix term to match, using the `*` wildcard (eg.  `user*` matches both `user1@contoso.com` and `user2@contoso.com`)
+    - **Prefix term to match** - Use the "\*" wildcard to represent any or any number of characters.
+For example, "user\*" returns both "user1@contoso.com" and "user22@contoso.com".

 You can add multiple attribute filters separated by **And** or **Or**.

 ## Transaction search results

-Once filter(s) have been applied, you will see a table of matching transactions.

-Note the following:
+After you apply your filters, a table of matching transactions is displayed.
+By default, transactions are sorted by **Merchant local date**, with the most recent at the top.

+>[!IMPORTANT]
-- A maximum of 300 transactions can be shown.
-If you want more results, select **Export**.
+>A maximum of 300 transactions is displayed.
+If you want to view more results, select **Export** to create a file containing the full set of results.
 For more information, see [Export transactions](search.md#export-transactions) below.

-- Transactions are sorted by **Merchant local date** with the most recent at the top.
+>

-- Only the first value of multi-value columns will be shown.
-For example, if multiple payment instruments were used in a single transaction, only the first will appear in the “Payment Instrument” column.
+>If your results include multi-value columns, only the first value is shown.
+For example, if multiple payment instruments were used in a single transaction, only the first will appear in the **Payment instrument** column.

 ### Column options

+You can add, remove, and change the order of columns in the search results grid.
+You can also sort by a specific column.

-- Add or remove shown columns by selecting the Column Options button in the command bar.
+- To add or remove columns, select **Column options** in the command bar.

-- Reorder columns by selecting columns and dragging, either in the Column Options panel, or on the search results grid.
+- To reorder columns, select the column and drag it to the location you want.
+You can select the column in the **Column options** panel, or in the search results grid.

-- Sort by a column (ascending or descending) by selecting a column name in the table.
-Note: Only the transactions loaded on the screen are sorted, unless sorting by Merchant Local Date.
+- To sort by a column (ascending or descending order), select a column name in the grid.
+  >[!NOTE]
+  >Only the transactions loaded on the screen are sorted, unless you sort by **Merchant local date**.

 ## Export transactions

-You can export your transactions to a .csv file on your computer to view your data in full.
+To view a full list of the search results, you can export your transactions to a .csv file on your computer.

-Select **Export**, then choose one of the following options.
+Select **Export** next to the search results grid, then choose one of the following options.

-- **All Columns** – All data relevant to the transactions will be exported.
-This includes all information in both the API request and API response.
+- **All Columns** – All relevant data is exported, including information in both the API request and API response.

-- **Current Columns** – Only data in the columns you currently have shown will be exported.
+- **Current Columns** – Only data in the columns currently diplayed in the grid will be exported.

-Note the following:

-- Exports are limited to 10,000 rows each.
-Export operations taking longer than 2 minutes will automatically be cancelled.

-- Objects that represent a List in the API schema (such as ProductList, PaymentInstrumentList, etc.) will be displayed as a single column.
+Objects that represent a list in the API schema, such as ProductList and PaymentInstrumentList, are displayed as a single column.

+>[!IMPORTANT]
+>Exports are limited to 10,000 rows each.
+>
+>Export operations that take longer than two minutes are automatically cancelled.

 ## Review individual transactions